Building A Stress Free Wedding Timeline

 Preparing For Your Wedding Day Photos

-Here is one example: have you noticed how clean and neat bride or groom getting ready scenes look?
+Here is an example: have you noticed how clean and neat bride or groom getting ready scenes look?
 The rooms look so photogenic!
 Believe me, that does not happen naturally.
 It takes a bit of time and work to clean up a room for photos, but if we can anticipate that need together, we can avoid it and have more time shooting than cleaning!

 * Keeping the room clean and neat is part of it!
 Beds made is always a plus!